What Is Asthma About

 Symptoms include episodes of wheezing, coughing, chest tightness, and shortness of breath.

-What Is The Causes Of Asthma
+What Are The Causes Of Asthma

 Asthma is thought to be caused by a combination of genetic and environmental factors.
 Environmental factors include exposure to air pollution and allergens( dust mites, mold, animal dander, cockroaches, pollen,…).
 Exposure to formaldehyde may be a trigger for asthma.
 Phthalates in certain types of PVC are also associated with asthma.